-- Privately and easily accessible to all participants without the installation of any software or application. - Allow for improvements during the 4 weeks of the Pilot Project and to be fully editable after the Project. - Minimize the need of any calculations by the Participants while providing clear insights on lifestyle impact. - Integrated via search with a database of trackable actions easily understandable by the Participants.
+- Privately and easily accessible to all participants without the installation of any software or application. - Allow for improvements during the 4 weeks of the Pilot Project and to be fully editable after the Project. - Minimize the need for any calculations by the Participants while providing clear insights on lifestyle impact. - Integrated via search with a database of trackable actions easily understandable by the Participants.

-A version of this tool ready to be used by anyone is available in the website with open-source license: 1five.org
+A version of tool is publicly available on the project website: lfive.org